Group Dog Training Classes

 (pre-requisite is Puppy Kindergarten)

 Continue your puppy's development by building on the blocks established in Puppy Kindergarten.
 While Puppy 2 still includes temperament related exercises, this class transitions to a heavier skill-centric curriclum.
-We’ll work on achieving further reliability with the basic obedience learned in PupK while introducing further useful behaviors like “Leave It”, “Go to your mat”, “Find It’, a formal ”Heel” and more. $170 for 6 weeks, 1 hour each week.
+We’ll work on achieving further reliability with the basic obedience learned in PupK while introducing further useful behaviors like “Leave It”, “Go to your mat”, “Find It’, a formal ”Heel” and more.
+6 weeks, 1 hour each week.
 (Level 2 class)

 Adolescent & Adult Dog Classes

 I'd recommend checking in with the following training facilities to see what they have on schedule.
 I will update here as mine changes.

 For tweens 5-7mos at the start of class: